aidagroup/calf-wrapper/README.md

 ## Reproducing Paper Results

-The `reproduce/` directory contains evaluation scripts and configurations for reproducing the experimental results.
+The [`reproduce/`](./reproduce/) directory contains evaluation bash-scripts for reproducing the experimental results.
 The experiments are structured to evaluate both the base policy performance and CALF-wrapper effectiveness across different training stages.

+> **Note:**
+> - All scripts in the [`reproduce/`](./reproduce/)  directory execute the main evaluation CLI tool [`run/eval.py`](./run/eval.py)
+> - You can run evaluations directly with `uv run run/eval.py [ARGS]` using parameters from the bash scripts
+> - For visualization, add the `--record-video` flag to any evaluation command to generate MP4 recordings
+> - Additional CLI options can be found by running `uv run run/eval.py --help`

 ### Cartpole Experiments ([`reproduce/cartpole/`](./reproduce/cartpole/))